 HR can streamline continuing education and increase its adoption by developing partnerships with local institutions offering courses that align with many employees’ interests.
 Trade schools and community colleges are eager to partner with firms to help staff develop real-world skills and advance through the ranks.
 Bigger firms can also offer their own educational platforms, using an eLearning provider like KnowledgeCity to further personal development and upgrade professional skills.

 By implementing these programs and tools, organizations can broaden their workers’ skill sets, enabling them to tackle a wider variety of roles, giving them more pathways to promotions, and increasing the value and flexibility of their workforces overall.
-Employers can also encourage travel-based learning to new potential markets, expanding their horizons and preparing them for future expansion.
+Employers can also encourage travel-based learning to new potential markets, expanding their horizons and preparing them for future expansion, all while staying resilient with continual learning.

 A Holistic Training Approach